Global Forum on the Ethics of AI 2025

 This Forum brought together the experiences and expertise of countries at different levels of technological and policy development, for a focused exchange to learn from each other, and for a dialogue with the private sector, academia and a wider civil society.

 The forum will convene global leaders, AI experts, industry pioneers, and policymakers to address critical challenges and opportunities in AI development.
 Participants will delve into implementing UNESCO’s AI Ethics Recommendations, balancing innovation with responsibility, and fostering global collaboration to shape inclusive and ethical AI governance frameworks.
-Building on the first Global Forum in Prague, Czech Republic, in 2022, and the second in Ljubljana, Slovenia, the 2025 forum continues UNESCO’s mission to advance the adoption of its groundbreaking 2021 Recommendation—the first global standard on AI ethics.
+Building on the first Global Forum in Prague, Czech Republic, in 2022, and the second in Kranj, Slovenia, the 2025 forum continues UNESCO’s mission to advance the adoption of its groundbreaking 2021 Recommendation—the first global standard on AI ethics.

 Key topics will include AI's impact on human rights, gender equality, and sustainability, featuring expert panels, interactive discussions, and actionable strategies to align technological innovation with ethical principles.
 This year’s forum aims to drive tangible progress and inspire international collaboration toward a responsible AI-powered future.